ibm-cloud-docs/activity-tracker/ibm-internal-only/best_practices.md

 ## Types of events

-There are two kinds of events in Activity Tracker:

-* **Management Events**:  These are events that are generated when an API call changes the state of a Cloud resource.
 A resource might be an entire service instance or a resource managed internally by a service.
 A resource can be whatever the user experiences as a "thing" that they can create/update/delete, regardless of its internal implementation.
 For example, creating a policy for a user.

+There are two kinds of events in Activity Tracker:

+* **Management Events**:  These are events that are generated when an API call that changes the state of a Cloud resource reports activity on operational platform actions on a Cloud resource.

+    Designated by the field: `dataEvent:false`.

 * **Data Events**: These are events that are generated when an API call reads or modifies a resource's data.

     Data events are stored with management events, but designated by the field: `dataEvent:true`.

-There are an order-of-magnitude more data events than management events, so the user must opt in to start saving them.
-Each service providing data events should offer the way to opt in for that service.
-In the future, opting in for all services may be centralized.
+    There are an order-of-magnitude more data events than management events.

+    By default, all data events are collected.
+However, if your service generates high volumes of data events, you might choose to offer the users a way to opt out.
+Contact the AT team to work on a consistent UI.

 ## What events to define

-* Only send events for customer initiated activities.
+* Send events to report actions that report access, change, or management on resources in the IBM Cloud.
 These activities can be initiated by a physical person, by using an API key, or by using a token that is bound to a service.

-* Send events for your service, not for the microservices inside your service.
-You must hide the service's internal implementation.
+* Send events for your service, not for the microservices inside your service. **You must hide the service's internal implementation.**

 * A service in the IBM Cloud that starts sending audit events to Activity Tracker should generate an event for the following Cloud actions:

+    * Access to resources (e.g. read action)
-    * Create resources.
+    * Create resources (e.g. create action)
-    * Update resources.
+    * Update resources (e.g. update action)
-    * Delete resources.
+    * Delete resources (e.g. delete action)
-    * Actions that involve access or retrieval of security data; for example, getting the details of a key in Key Protect.
+    * Actions that involve access or retrieval of security data; for example, getting the details of a key in Key Protect, viewing metadata, listing resources.

+    Denied access (401), successful, and failed actions must ge reported for each AT event.

-* BSS or Cloud Foundry will generate these events for you:
+* The platform will generate these events for you:
     * Provisioning a service in the IBM Cloud.
     * Deprovisioning a service in the IBM Cloud.
     * Service plan changes.
+    * Tagging of resources.

 ## What event fields can be sent and be GDPR compliant?